10 times Friends was incredibly problematic

 In his Paleontology class, Ross gets an anonymous letter in a survey from one of his students that showed she had a crush on him.
 Ross somehow thinks that dating said student (Elizabeth) is only “frowned upon” and is then shocked to find out it could actually get him fired.
 But that apparently doesn’t matter because they’re so into each other that they hide their relationship from the faculty.

-Lesson learned: Sneaking around is a sign you shouldn’t be doing something - don’t date your students!
+Lesson learnt: Sneaking around is a sign you shouldn’t be doing something - don’t date your students!

 Join our new commenting forum